eriksank/rpc-websocket/README.md

 <a name="preamble"></a>

 ##2\.
 Preamble
-* **message types**: Each message is always assigned a type.
+* *message types*: Each message is always assigned a type.
 This allows us to transparently route messages to different handler functions.
-* **RPC**: RPC stands Remote Procedure Call. this feature implements the ability to call functions on the server using websockets.
+* *RPC*: RPC stands Remote Procedure Call. this feature implements the ability to call functions on the server using websockets.
 It is an alternative to ajax and to JSON-RPC.
-* **before/after send events**: For the purposes of logging, encryption, and compression, we need the ability to intercept incoming and outgoing messages before they are delivered to their handler functions.
+* *before/after send events*: For the purposes of logging, encryption, and compression, we need the ability to intercept incoming and outgoing messages before they are delivered to their handler functions.
 Depending on the application, there may be other reasons to apply wholesale changes to each incoming or outgoing message.
 We could, for example, add validation logic before sending messages.

-I have tested **rpc-sockets** with the [engine.io](https://github.com/Automattic/engine.io) and [engine.io-client](https://github.com/Automattic/engine.io-client) transport mechanisms, but you should most likely be able to use alternative websocket implementations.
+I have tested `rpc-sockets` with the [engine.io](https://github.com/Automattic/engine.io) and [engine.io-client](https://github.com/Automattic/engine.io-client) transport mechanisms, but you should most likely be able to use alternative websocket implementations.

 <a name="installation"></a>

 ##3\.
 Installation

-You can install rpc-websocket with npm:
+You can install *rpc-websocket* with *npm*:

 ```bash
 npm install rpc-websocket
 ```

-You can use `engine.io` on the server side as the transport layer:
+If you want to use *engine.io* on the server side as the transport layer, you can install it with *npm*:

 ```bash
 npm install engine.io
 ```

-on the client side you can use `engine.io-client`:
+On the client side you can use *engine.io-client*:

 ```bash
 npm install engine.io-client